The Complete F1 Betting Guide: Tips & Strategies

 Despite today’s advanced technology and ridiculously fast cars that you see with Formula 1 now, the sport is covered with a rich history.
 Motor racing began to take shape in the 1800’s in France with people racing each other between villages.

-The emergence of the term Grand Prix came to fruition in 1906 and was arranged by the Automobile Club of France (CAF).
 Grand Prix in French means ‘Big Prize’ and the prizes have never been bigger than they currently are in Formula 1.
 Other countries then arranged their own events but with their own set of rules because there was no championship to link them together.

 Fast forward to 1950 and the Federation Internationale de l’Automobile (FIA) arranged the first World Drivers’ Championship to unite the different countries.
 It was at this stage a scoring system was implemented and they decided to run seven races.
-The very first World Championship took place at Silverstone on the 13th May 1950.

-And here we are today, seeing the summit of motorsport.
-F1 offers an exciting opportunity to do some analysis and fully understand the world of Formula 1.
 As with most sports bets, there are plenty of types of bets available for Formula 1.
 In this article, you'll learn about betting strategies for F1 to help make informed decisions and enhance your potential rewards.

 F1: The Basics